nvcc1701/dsa/README.md

-# PROGRAMING EXERCISE FROM PTIT
+# programming exercise from PTIT

  programing from ptit